rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/4 - Visualize/readme.md

 1. In a moment, a message appears telling you what digit you drew.
 Is it correct?

-1. Click the **Clear** button to clear the display and try a few other digits.
-You'll probably find that the model you built is better at identifying some digits than others, and that you get the best results when the digits you draw fill the expanse of the grid as much as possible.
+1. Click the **Clear** button to clear the display.
+Then try a few other digits.
+You'll probably find that the model you built is better at identifying some digits than others, and that you get the best results when the digits you draw fill the expanse of the drawing area as much as possible.

 It's a pretty impressive feat for an app to perform basic OCR in this manner.
 And it's indicative of the kinds of apps you can build when you have machine learning working for you on the back end.